Visit BenQ Education website for education solutions

 Setting up a wireless screen mirroring correctly usually falls to the IT team to ensure that the system works – and is secure.
 The Vivi system has detailed network deployment guides outlining the ports that need to be opened and other network requirements such as bandwidth availability.
 For example, the Vivi system requires configuring a dozen different networking ports and requires the IT Manager to deploy proprietary applications on any device that is connecting to the receiver.

-BenQ InstaShow WDC20E is the easiest Vivi alternative to set up and operate.
-The button connector means there are no apps or network configurations needed to get it working.
-You simply connect the receiver to the display and set the button on the teacher's desk.
+BenQ InstaShow WDC15 is the easiest Vivi alternative to set up and operate.
+You simply connect the receiver to any display or projector, and set the button on the teacher’s desk.
+InstaShow doesn’t use any apps or require network configurations needed to get it working.
 You can check out how the Commercial Integrator magazine testing team was able to set up the system in minutes – without any IT support.
+The router chip inside the InstaShow will automatically select the best frequency for smooth 4K UHD video and audio streaming without delays.

 How Much Bandwidth Is Required to Operate Each Classroom?

-After COVID-19, classroom bandwidth is a precious commodity.
+In most school networks, classroom bandwidth is a precious commodity.
 Between video conferencing software and the large number of student Chromebooks, school networks are working harder than ever.
-The Vivi system often uses the school’s network infrastructure to wirelessly mirror a teacher or student's device on the display.
-Some features, such as split-screen, can require more network bandwidth to be used in a classroom.
-This forces IT managers to choose between network bandwidth usage – and the quality of wireless streaming.
+The Vivi system relies on the school’s network infrastructure to wirelessly mirror a teacher or student's device on the display and uses up to 18mps, with some features, such as split-screen, requiring more network bandwidth to be used in a classroom.
+This forces IT managers to choose between network bandwidth usage – and the quality of classroom wireless streaming.

 Maximum resolution